|BOARD OF TRUSTEES|

 The board must submit an annual report by February 1 of each year about the scholarship awards to the chairs and ranking minority members of the senate and house of representatives committees with jurisdiction over higher education finance and policy.
 The first report is due no later than February 1, 2019.
 The annual report shall describe the following:

-(1) the number of students receiving a scholarship at each two-year college during the previous fiscal year;
+(1) the number of students receiving a scholarship at each two-year college and each university during the previous fiscal year;

 (2) the number of scholarships awarded for each program of study or certification described in subdivision 3, paragraph (a);